It's your one-way ticket to midnight. Call it heavy metal.

-How to prevent metal stains
+How to prevent metal stains in a pool

 To recap stain prevention: 1) reduce metals in the water through filtration and removal, as low as possible, and 2) control metals through chelation and sequestration with a product like SC-1000.

-How to remove metal stains
+How to remove metal stains in a pool

 - The second step is to try and lift the stain from the affected areas.
-Chelate or sequester it with a product like SC-1000.
 You can accelerate the stain removal with ascorbic acid.
 Monitor the pH of the water when doing this step.
 Pool operators may want to vacuum or brush the stained area too.
 Try to apply the ascorbic acid (also called Vitamin C, or citric acid) evenly across the stain.
 If it's a small stain, use a PVC pipe that reaches the stain so that the granular acid lands on the stain only.

 Pool stain removal can take minutes or it can take weeks.
 There are too many variables that impact the process to discuss here.
 Moving forward from stain removal, follow the steps above for prevention, which should help eliminate the problem long term.